Startup company

 A startup or start-up is a company or project typically undertaken by an entrepreneur to seek, develop, and validate a scalable business model.
 While entrepreneurship includes all new businesses including self-employment and businesses that do not intend to go public, startups are new businesses that intend to grow large beyond the solo-founder.
 At the early stages, startups face significant uncertainty and high rates of failure.
-However, a minority achieve notable success and influence, with some growing into unicorns- private companies valued at over US$1 billion.
-It is typically characterized by an innovative stance, a potential for rapid growth, external funding, and vulnerability.
+However, a minority achieve notable success and influence, with some growing into unicorns, private companies valued at over US$1 billion.
+Startups are typically characterized by an innovative stance, a potential for rapid growth, external funding, and vulnerability.

 Actions

-Startups typically begin by a founder (solo-founder) or co-founders who have a way to solve a problem.
-The founder of a startup will do the market validation by problem interview, solution interview, and building a minimum viable product (MVP), i.e. a prototype, to develop and validate their business models.
-The startup process can take a long period of time; hence, sustaining effort is required.
-Over the long term, sustaining effort is especially challenging because of the high failure rates and uncertain outcomes.
+Startups typically begin with a founder or co-founders who have a way to solve a problem.
+The founder of a startup will conduct market validation through problem interviews, solution interviews, and the building of a minimum viable product (MVP), i.e. a prototype, to develop and validate their business model.
+The startup process can take a long time; hence, sustained effort is required.
+Over the long term, sustaining effort is especially challenging because of high failure rates and uncertain outcomes.
 Having a business plan in place outlines what to do and how to plan and achieve an idea in the future.
-Typically, these plans outline the first three to five years of your business strategy.
+Typically, these plans outline the first three to five years of the business strategy.

 Design principles

-Models behind startups presenting as ventures are usually associated with design science.
-Design science uses design principles considered to be a coherent set of normative ideas and propositions to design and construct the company's backbone.
+Models for startup ventures are usually associated with design science.
+Design science uses a set of principles to design and construct the company's backbone.
 For example, one of the initial design principles is affordable loss.

 Heuristics and biases in startup actions

-Because of the lack of information, high uncertainty, and the need to make decisions quickly, founders usually use many heuristics and exhibit biases in their leadership decisions.
+Because of the lack of information, high uncertainty, and the need to make decisions quickly, founders generally use many heuristics and exhibit biases in their leadership decisions.

 Entrepreneurs often become overconfident about their startups and their influence on an outcome (case of the illusion of control).
 Below are some of the most critical decision biases of entrepreneurs to start up a new business.